Sugar Free Instant Hot Chocolate Mix

 Raspberries and lime are so good together.
 The lime really enhances the flavors of those already delicious berries.
 And I love that it’s naturally sweetened with honey (use local and get even more health benefits)

-Of course the possibilities are endless! and you could basically take any of your favorite drinks and substitute essential oils in place of your fresh lemons, limes, mints etc. Why would you want to you ask?
+Of course the possibilities are endless! and you could basically take any of your favorite drinks and substitute essential oils in place of your fresh lemons, limes, mints etc. Why would you want to do that you ask?

 Well one is convenience.
 Your essential oil is always on hand, you don’t have to worry about having the fresh stuff or having it go bad.
 It is also great for when you go camping, so hard to keep the fresh stuff from going bad!